Victim Impact: Building Support for Scam Victims | Global Anti-Scam Summit London 2025

 Dr. Elisabeth Carter, Associate Professor of Criminology and Forensic Linguist at Kingston University, examined the role of language in fraud.
 She highlighted how scammers build trust and control victims, and how public messaging and institutional responses often place blame on victims instead of focusing on the methods used by offenders.

-Wayne Stevens, National Fraud Lead at Victim Support UK, and Neill Postins, Service Delivery Manager at the National Economic Crime Victim Care Unit, City of London Police, described the challenges faced by support services.
+Wayne Stevens, National Fraud Lead at Victim Support UK, and Neil Postins, Service Delivery Manager at the National Economic Crime Victim Care Unit, City of London Police, described the challenges faced by support services.
 They discussed the importance of first responders in recognising victims and providing access to help at an early stage.

 Matt Niblett, Senior Policy Adviser at Which?, presented findings that compared the emotional impact of scams to the financial losses.
 He noted that the psychological damage is often greater, and argued for public policy to address this gap.